Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 can securely stash away the seed phrase for your accounts and remove all traces of the accounts from your computer after creating them.

-Other than the extension and the default UI, AXIACoin and AXIALunar addresses can also be created with the [Subkey tool](https://github.com/axia-tech/substrate/tree/master/bin/utils/subkey).
+Other than the extension and the default UI, AXIA addresses can also be created with the [Subkey tool](https://github.com/axia-tech/substrate/tree/master/bin/utils/subkey).
 Subkey is intended for users comfortable with using the command line and can seem intimidating, but is quite approachable.
 Follow the instructions in the